Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Can I Keep My House if I File Chapter 7 in Florida?

-So, you may wonder: can I keep my home if I file for Chapter 7 bankruptcy?
+So, you may wonder: Can I keep my home if I file for Chapter 7 bankruptcy?
 Surprisingly, the answer is yes.
 Even though assets are typically sold, you can keep your home in Florida.

 Each state has different exemptions that protect certain types of property up to a certain dollar amount.
-Florida exemption laws protect equity in your residence up to an unlimited amount, which is rare.
+Florida’s exemption laws protect equity in your residence up to an unlimited amount, which is rare.
 Only five other states have such broad laws: Texas, Iowa, Kansas, South Dakota, and Oklahoma.

 It is more likely that your house will be protected under Chapter 7 bankruptcy if the following apply: